 TYPE OF FUND: Designated

-DISTRIBUTION: Upon the recommendation of the Grants Committee and approval by the Board of Directors of TCF.
+DISTRIBUTION: To Blackwater Ministerial Association and the Mountaintop Public Library on the recommendation of the Grants Committee and final approval by the Board of Directors of TCF.

 VARIANCE POWER: If, in the judgment of the TCF Board of Directors, the restrictions and conditions of the fund become unnecessary, incapable of fulfillment or inconsistent with the charitable needs of the community, the TCF Board of Directors maintains the right to modify the terms of this fund.